LogicAnalyzer/report/chapters/chapter2/chapter2_background.md

 The products that are competing at the top of the market are being sold for over 50 thousand dollars.
 This is due to the thousands of engineering hours required to design and implement these high-speed devices, and the extremely low volume that these devices are produced in.
 The electronics industry uses these devices to measure and test new products and designs.
 Without these tools, the speed increases that we have seen every year for the past thirty years would have been impossible.
 New designs must be verified before they are released for production, and as speeds have increased capturing the signal has become more complicated.

-The Nyquist-Shannon sampling theorem states in order to accurately read an electronic signal at a given speed, you need to sample that signal at twice the speed.
+The Nyquist-Shannon sampling theorem states in order to accurately read an electronic signal at a given speed, you need to sample that signal at twice the speed[@Nyquist1928].
 This speed requirement means that the industry needs to have equipment that can capture at least twice the speed they are designing at.
 This problem becomes a chicken and egg situation, where the current equipment needs to be designed, but it can't be tested with any of the equipment that is currently available.